pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 This is a library for event sourcing in Python.
-At its core, this library supports storing and retrieving sequences of items, such as the domain events of aggregates in a event-sourced domain driven design.
+At its core, this library supports storing and retrieving sequences of items, such as the domain events of aggregates in an event-sourced domain driven design.

 To demonstrate how its persistence mechanism can be used effectively, this library documentation has examples of event-sourced applications